What are orthotics & are they right for you?

 Orthotics (From Greek meaning ‘to straighten, to align’)

-Foot orthotics insoles are devices inserted into shoes to provide support for the foot by redistributing ground reaction forces acting on the foot joints while standing, walking or running.They can be used by everyone from children to athletes and the elderly.
+Foot orthotic insoles are devices inserted into shoes.
+They provide support for the foot by redistributing ground reaction forces acting on the foot joints while standing, walking or running.
+Orthotics can be used by everyone from children to athletes and the elderly.
 Custom or off the shelf orthotics will accommodate bio-mechanical conditions and a variety of soft tissue injuries including plantar fasciitis and Achilles’ tendonitis.

 Who wears orthotics?

-PostureFit is unique in it’s blended approach to treatment.
-Where orthotics are identified as a suitable treatment option every effort is made to ensure your feet are already performing to their dynamic best.
+PostureFit is unique in this blended approach to treatment.
+Before orthotics are supplied, every effort is made to ensure your feet are performing to their dynamic best.

 - wearing restrictive and unsuitable footwear

 - spending our lives on flat solid surfaces

 - living a sedentary life at work and home

 - posture adaptions due to our life histories, injuries and incidents

 The human body design is millions of years old and it was built to be barefoot on soil or sandy surfaces.
 Not many of the global population still live in this way.